fzqneo/COMP4434/lab/mllib-svm.md

 Explanation:

-+ The class `StandardScaler` provides the facility to scale the features with mean and variance.
++ The class `StandardScaler` provides the facility to scale the features with mean and variance optionally.
 + Before it can scale a feature, it must first scan through all training data to calculate the mean and variance, and store them in internal states.
 The `fit()` method does this job.
-+ The `transform()` method scales the feature vector a sample according to the values calculated in last step.
++ The `transform()` method scales a feature vector according to the values calculated in last step.

 ### Adding Higher Degree Terms
 Sometimes, we can fit non-linear data with a linear model by explicitly adding higher degree terms of existing features.